Consensys/PLCRVoting/README.md

 **locked tokens**: during a poll's commit stage, committed tokens are "locked" (not-withdrawable) until the user either (1) reveals their vote or (2) rescues their tokens (more on this later)

 **partial-lock**: although committed tokens are locked, you are able to and are highly encouraged to use those same "locked" tokens to commit votes in multiple polls at the same time

+**majority bloc**: the group of voters who voted with a greater aggregate number of tokens

+**minority bloc**: the group of voters who voted with a lesser aggregate number of tokens

 * note: the total number of locked tokens is equivalent to the greatest number of tokens that a user committed (in any poll) which have not been unlocked